 Exact treatment depends on the type of tumours present.
 If no abnormalities are detected then there is no need for any specific treatment.
 The three different kinds of tumours are treated in different ways:

-Effects after pancreatic surgery depends on how much of the pancreas in removed.
+Effects after pancreatic surgery depends on how much of the pancreas is removed.
 After a total pancreatectomy, patients will have diabetes mellitus, requiring insulin injections, and will require supplements with pancreatic enzymes to help with digestion of food.
-The risk of these complications is much reduced for smaller operations, but patients should still be observed carefully for these complications, especially in the first few months after surgery.
+The risk of these complications is much lower for smaller operations, but patients should still be observed carefully for these complications, especially in the first few months after surgery.
 If patients have any concerns about any of these side-effects, they should contact their doctor.

 Outlook is dependent upon which tumours a patient may develop, and what treatments are recommended.
 Some pancreatic NETs are malignant, which can be life-limiting.
 Overall, MEN1 has a reduced life expectancy.

-Last reviewed: Jan 2015
+Last reviewed: May 2020